Why Installing an Air Compressor in Your Garage Can Be Beneficial

 Average CFM Requirements for Air-Powered Garage Tools

-There are a variety of applications that can be performed with a garage-based compressed air system.
-From cutting and sawing to nailing and riveting.
+There are a variety of applications that can be performed with a garage-based compressed air system, from cutting and sawing to nailing and riveting.
 These tasks would otherwise require considerable hand coordination and arm strength but can now be accomplished quickly with pneumatic tools, which can be powered by portable, compact, vertical or horizontal air compressors.
 However, the compressor you choose must provide sufficient cfm capacity combined for every tool you intend to employ in your arsenal.

 The following common garage-oriented pneumatic tools — all of which require 90 psi — generally correspond with the following cfm requirements:

 • Air Hammer.
 3 to 11 cfm.
-A multi-purpose tool that can be used for stone carving and metal cutting, and can even be affixed with other tools for cutting and splitting hard objects.
+A multipurpose tool that can be used for stone carving and metal cutting, and can even be affixed with other tools for cutting and splitting hard objects.

 • Brad Nailer.
 0.3 cfm.
 For projects that require joining pieces together without the imposing sight of nail heads or nuts and bolts, a brad nailer allows you to apply fasteners that are thin and unassuming.